 At this step, the conditional formatting is for one cell only.
 So we must extend the range of cells for this rule.

 Click OK, then open Conditional Formatting> Manage Rules

-Select This Worksheet to see the worksheet rules instead of the default selection.
-In Applies to, change the range that corresponds to your initial selection when creating your rules to extend it to the whole column.
+- Then in the Applies to section, change the range that corresponds to your initial selection when creating your rules to extend it to the whole column.